groue/GRMustache/README.md

 	[GRMustacheContext setStrictBooleanMode:YES];

-In strict boolean mode, BOOL properties won't be interpreted as booleans.
+In strict boolean mode, BOOL properties will be considered as numbers.

 There is still a way for using booleans in KVC context, and it's the unbeloved C99 `bool` type: